Write C# code

 - Automatic scaffolding from an existing database

-- Generate C# entities from the existing schema
+- C# entity generation from the existing schema

-- Compatibility with stored procedures and existing processing
+- Compatible with existing stored procedures and processes

 Code First

 New projectsStarting a new application?
-Develop without worrying about the database: tables, columns, and CRUD operations are generated automatically without writing a single line of SQL
+Develop without worrying about the database: tables, columns and CRUD operations are generated automatically, without a single line of SQL.

 The data model is defined by the application